Ashton Gate (stadium): Current stands

-The Atyeo stand is the smallest in the stadium with a capacity of around 4,200.
-It was built in 1994 to replace an open terrace and still contains the old dressing rooms and a large gymnasium.
+The Atyeo stand is the smallest in the stadium with a capacity of 3,900.
+Originally holding around 4,200 spectators, it was constructed in the summer of 1994.

+Built in order to comply with the Taylor Report - which required all-seater venues for every club in the top two Divisions - it was designed to replace an open terrace, which up until then had been known as the "Open End".

+The modern Atyeo Stand still contains the old dressing rooms and a large gymnasium.
 It is named after Bristol City legend John Atyeo, who played 645 times for City and scored 351 goals, making him the club's top goalscorer ever.
 He died in 1993, a year before the new stand opened.
 After the demolition of the Wedlock Stand, the north-east section of this stand was used to house the away fans.
 After construction of the Lansdown Stand, away fans were situated in the western three-quarters of the Atyeo stand.
-The whole stand was made available for away fans from the 2017/18 season onwards and is closed for rugby matches.
+The whole stand was made available for away fans from the 2017/18 season onwards, reconfigured to hold 3,900 spectators.
+It is usually closed for rugby matches.